shonjoy91/rsp-sw-toolkit-gw/update_sensor.md

 # Update Sensor Software

-Software on the RSP sensors allows you to post an update package on the edge computer and have the RSP Controller application automatically install the package on all of the sensors connected to that edge computer.
+Software on Intel® RSP sensors allows you to post an update package on the edge computer and have the Intel® RSP Controller application automatically install the package on all of the sensors connected to that edge computer.

-1. On the edge computer, get the sensor software update from [URL for update home].
+1. On the edge computer, get the sensor software update from: URL

 2. In a terminal window, expand the update package file and move the contents to the sensor software directory with these commands:
 ```